Looking to sell or purchase a vehicle, RV, boat, or any asset in Alberta? Don’t finalize the transaction without a Bill of Sale!

 Registering the bill of sale provides evidence of the transfer of ownership and helps protect both parties in case of any disputes or legal issues that may arise later.

-It is important to keep in mind that failing to register the bill of sale within 30 days may result in additional fees or penalties.
+It is important to remember that failing to register the bill of sale within 30 days may result in additional fees or penalties.

 Therefore, it is essential to complete the registration process promptly to ensure that the bill of sale is legally binding and recognized by the authorities.